codingMustache/codingMustache/README.md

 ## Joke of the Day

-I always wanted to look into why I procrastinate, but I keep putting it off.
+Have you heard of the band 1023MB?
+They haven't got a gig yet.

 ## Daily Trivia

-.at is the top-level domain for what country?
+In computing terms, typically what does CLI stand for?
- 1. Australia
+ 1. Common Language Input
- 2. Argentina
+ 2. Control Line Interface
- 3. Austria
+ 3. Common Language Interface
- 4. Angola
+ 4. Command Line Interface

 <details>
   <summary>Answer</summary>
-  Austria
+  Command Line Interface
 </details>